RobertoDure/Irish_Court_Cases_Analysis/README.md

-# 🎯 Key Findings: Irish Criminal Justice Trends (2017-2023)
+# 🎯 Key Findings: Irish Criminal Justice Trends (2017-2024)

 ## Executive Summary

-This comprehensive analysis of Irish court case data from 2017-2023 reveals significant insights into criminal patterns, court efficiency, and justice system performance.
-The data encompasses **4,262,790 total cases** across all jurisdictions, providing a robust foundation for understanding crime trends in Ireland.
+This comprehensive analysis of Irish court case data from 2017-2024 reveals significant insights into criminal patterns, court efficiency, and justice system performance.
+The data encompasses **4,861,888 total cases** across all jurisdictions, providing a robust foundation for understanding crime trends in Ireland.

 ---

 ## 📊 **Criminal Rate Trends: Overall Assessment**

-### **🔻 CRIME RATES HAVE GENERALLY DECREASED**
+### **🔻 CRIME RATES SHOW FLUCTUATION WITH RECENT RECOVERY**
-- **Total incoming cases dropped by 11.4%** from 652,771 (2017) to 578,376 (2023)
+- **Total incoming cases decreased by 8.2%** from 652,771 (2017) to 599,098 (2024)
 - **Significant decline during COVID-19**: 14.4% reduction in 2020 compared to 2019
-- **Recovery pattern**: Cases began recovering in 2022 (+5.1% increase) but remained below pre-pandemic levels
+- **Strong recovery in 2024**: 3.6% increase from 2023, reaching 599,098 cases - highest since 2019

 ### **Year-over-Year Trends:**
 - **2018**: -0.42% (stable)